Upfront Open Exhibition (2021)

 There will be a First Prize of £1,000 plus other prize categories to be decided by the judges, according to the number of entries and the cross section of work submitted.

 Artists are invited to submit up to 3 pieces of work.
 The on-line entry form below must be submitted.
-An entry fee of £25 must be paid at the same time by following the PayPal link (which will also have the choice to pay by card if you do not have a PayPal account).
+A non-refundable entry fee of £25 must be paid at the same time by following the PayPal link (which will also have the choice to pay by card if you do not have a PayPal account).
 Any other form of payment must be discussed with the gallery.
 All work submitted must be available for sale and have been produced during 2018 & 2019.
 The selling price must be set to include the Gallery commission, which is 40% of the selling price.

-All images must be labelled with the artists surname first, followed by initials, title of the work, medium and size, selling price.
+All images must be labelled with the artists surname first, followed by initials, title of the work, medium, size and selling price.
 The labelling of all images as specified is crucial for viewing by judges, so that they can be identified when transferred via computer and also so that they can be matched to application forms.
 Images that are labelled incorrectly will not be accepted.

 All forms and images must be recieved no later than midnight 31st December.
 Artists will be notified via email by 5pm 6th January if their work has been selected for the exhibition.
 We will only contact successful applicants and we would ask you to confirm the safe reciept of this email.
 Due to the number of entries and timescale, we do not notify unsuccessful applicants.